mipimipi/smsync/README.md

 #### <a name="exclude"></a>Exclude Folders

 `exclude` allows to exclude a list of source folders from the conversion.
 The folder paths in that list are interpreted relative to the source directory.
 Wildcards are supported.
 In the example, all folders fitting to the pattern `/home/musiclover/Music/MASTER/Rock/Eric*` are excluded, i.e. `/home/musiclover/Music/MASTER/Rock/Eric Clapton`, `/home/musiclover/Music/MASTER/Rock/Eric Burden` etc. are excluded.
 The exclusion feature can be helpful if the target disk space is not big enough.
 In such a case, some artists or even entire genres can be excluded.
-Another option to deal with insufficient disk space would be to
+Another option to deal with insufficient disk space would be to configure a higher compression rate.

+Once you have exclude a directory, but after some time you want to include it, remove the corresponding exclusion row from the configuration file and excute

+    find <directory-you-want-to-include> -exec touch {} \;

 #### <a name="rules"></a>Conversion Rules